Long term subscription

 - Insert your 6-digit PIN code (this is the code you chose when you created the account).

-- Next up, you’ll find the available bikes on the screen, you’ll see them numbered according to the stand at which they are parked.
-You can select whichever one you want by clicking on the number on the screen.
+- You’ll find the available bikes on the screen, numbered according to the stand at which they are parked.
+You can select one by clicking on its number.

 - You now have 60 seconds to take out your bike.
 Go to the bike you chose and adjust the seat if needed.

-- You can now slide the bike directly off the lock, there’s no need to push the release button on the stand.
+- Slide the bike directly off the lock, there’s no need to push the release button on the stand.

 Returning the bike